Disposing of Hazardous Waste in Grand Rapids Since 1965

 Hazardous and Radioactive Waste Disposal in Grand Rapids

-Disposal Options in Grand Rapids
+Waste Disposal Options in Grand Rapids

 ADCO’s specialty is disposing of all waste types with the exception of Class 1 explosives.
-Some waste management services we offer in Grand Rapids is disposing of hazardous and non-hazardous waste streams, profiling of waste into processing facilities, lab waste packing aka “Labpacks”, Oil and coolant pump-outs, even disposing of radioactive/nuclear waste.
+Some waste management services we offer in Grand Rapids is disposing of hazardous and non-hazardous waste streams, profiling of waste into processing facilities, lab waste packing also known as “Labpacks”, Oil and coolant pump-outs, even disposing of radioactive/nuclear waste.
 It does not matter if you are a very small quantity generator (VSQG) or a large quantity generator (LQG), we are here to assist you with your waste disposal needs.

-ADCO can offer all types and sizes of USDOT approved shipping containers and can even help you locate a supplier you may utilize on your own to order your own supplies which will help save you money.
+ADCO can offer all types and sizes of USDOT approved shipping containers for your waste disposal project and can even help you locate a supplier you may utilize on your own which will help you save even more money.
 Even if you find that you have a drum which is leaking, it’s not a problem either.
 ADCO offers overpacking options if your shipping container the waste is contained in is not roadworthy and in need of replacement.

-Grand Rapids Has Disposal Options With ADCO
+Grand Rapids Has Waste Disposal Options With ADCO Environmental Services

 ADCO is often contacted by waste generators that are in very complex situations regarding how to properly dispose of their waste such as: having waste contained in drums considered to be of an odd ball size in nature, drums containing unknown contents, and projects where state and/or federal agencies have become part of the job.
-ADCO set its mission to be to properly manage your waste disposal project from beginning to end and dispose of your waste only at a fully licensed and insured waste processing facility.
+ADCO set its mission to properly manage your waste disposal project from beginning to end and dispose of your waste only at a fully licensed and insured waste processing facility.

 ADCO Offers a One Stop Shop for Grand Rapids